dlemke/py_db/README.md

 - Clipboard contents are **not cleared automatically**; they stay there until you copy something else.
 - Always keep your master password safe and **do not share it**.

+### Build the .exe

+You now have two options:

+- Option 1 – Use the batch script (simplest)
+  From the project root in Command Prompt or PowerShell:
+  `build_windows.bat`

+This will:
+Ensure pyinstaller is installed
+Run PyInstaller with:
+--onefile (single .exe)
+--windowed (no console window)
+Output SimplePasswordManager.exe into the dist folder.

+- Option 2 – Run PyInstaller manually
+  From the project root:
+  `py -m PyInstaller --name "SimplePasswordManager" --onefile --windowed main.py`

+The resulting dist\SimplePasswordManager.exe should run on Windows 10 and 11 machines that match your architecture (e.g., 64‑bit → 64‑bit).
+You can copy that single .exe to other PCs; the SQLite DB (passwords.db) will be created alongside the EXE on first run.